 But during our time in Bogota, we also experienced some difficulties and mishaps like getting my backpack stolen at a Starbucks and running into sketchy people on the streets.

-If you plan to visit Bogota, I highly suggest to put some research and thought into which neighborhood to stay at because this can really influence your visit.
+If you plan to visit Bogota, I highly suggest putting some research and thought into which neighborhood to stay in because this can really influence your visit.